Maple Leafs' Mitch Marner or Hurricanes' Noah Hanifin?

 — Jeff Veillette (@JeffVeillette) November 19, 2017

-Hanafin is slated to be on the third defensive line against the Leafs, paired with Trevor van Riemsdyk.
+Hanifin is slated to be on the third defensive line against the Leafs, paired with Trevor van Riemsdyk.
 If you had to say, “Give me one or the other,” I’d have to go with Hanifin.
 He came in to the NHL and has not looked back.
 Sure, he makes mistakes, but so does the most seasoned veteran defenseman.
 Of course, I wouldn’t hate life with Marner, but my nod goes to Hanifin.
 Either way, it will be great to see both of them going at it on the ice in Raleigh.